 The 2025 NephJC Night, in Houston

-On Friday night, November 7th, NephJC will be hosting another of its legendary NephJC Nights.
+On Friday night, November 7th, NephJC hosted the latest in its series of legendary NephJC Nights.
 This party has a long legacy going back to 2011 (see this post for a brief history of Blogger Night/NephJC Night).

 This year the party is being hosted by Paresh Jadav at his home outside of Houston.
 Paresh is a long time NephJC advocate; read for yourself in his own words: